cometbft/cometbft/docs/references/config/config.toml.md

 The [`p2p.pex`](#p2ppex) option has to be set to `true` for the seed mode to work.

 ### p2p.private_peer_ids

-Comma separated list of peer IDs to keep private (will not be gossiped to other peers)
+Comma separated list of peer IDs to keep private, they will not be gossiped to other peers.

 ```toml
 private_peer_ids = ""
 ```